nicolasmarie1/pcvs/docs/source/basics/installation.rst

 Installation from sources
 #########################

-The source code is also available on Github, based on Setuptools, the manual installation is pretty simple.
+The source code is also available on GitHub, based on Setuptools, the manual installation is pretty simple.
 The latest release (and any previous archive) is also available on the `website <https://pcvs.io/download>`_.
 To checkout the latest release: